Recently, I read an amazing book about relationships.

 How do you show up, share, and love in relationships?

-When it comes to healthy loving relationships, both partners need to commit to making the relationship a successful one.
+When it comes to relationships, both partners need to commit to making the relationship a successful one.

 In the beginning, relationships are easy.

-Couples spend lots of time together, laughing, making love, travelling … it’s the well-known ‘honeymoon phase’.
+Couples spend lots of time together.
+They laugh, make love, and travel.
+This is the well-known ‘honeymoon phase’.

-But as time goes on and life gets busy, many people forget how important it is to nurture the connection they have with their partner and spend quality time together.
+But as time goes on and life gets busy, many people forget how important it is to connect and spend quality time together.

-I’m not talking about going to a movie or watching TV while lying on the couch.
+I’m not talking about going to a movie or watching TV.

-Relationship experts believe that there needs to be more soul-connecting during quality time with your partner if you want to create love on a deeper level.
+Relationship experts believe that there needs to be more ‘soul-connecting’ in relationships if you want to create love on a deeper level.

-Here are some examples of soul-connecting moments that you can experience with your partner:
+Here are some examples of ‘soul-connecting’ moments that you can enjoy with your partner: